MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 📝 Temporary License Details

 Without a license, no commercial use, no redistribution, regardless of license no abuse of code for ill gained profit or theft.
-Licensing is available if you plan to make money off of it.
+Licensing is available, contact agent@moonala.com.
 If you absolutely must use the code and feel you aren't using enough of it to pay for it, please include a clear easy to find attribution leading to Moonala.com, thats fair, right?

 ---